ashur/ppppost/README.md

 A more fully baked version of this tool should include:

-- An `update` command for modifying existing bots
 - Support for OAuth-based authentication (instead of prompting for tokens and secrets)